 The X.24 is more of a trail bike.
 It handles that rougher terrain with more gears and a front suspension.
 This is a rugged bike, good for that rough and tumble kid that lives with you.
 The cool factor is a bonus.
-Also available in pearl white, and ocean mist.
+Also available in pure white, and lilac.

 Jamis Capri 24

 This is Jamis's 24" bike for girls.
 The aluminum frame makes it light-weight and easy to handle.
-The low stand-over height makes it especially easy to get on, and seven gears make it easy to pedal, but simple to operate.
+The low stand-over height makes it easy to mount and allows for smaller kids and more growing room.
+Seven gears make it easy to pedal, but simple to operate.
 The styling speaks for itself.
+This is a great little girl's bike.
 Also available in plum purple.

 20" Kids Bikes with Gears